- Hits: 1490 1490

 To the agent dedicated to ape evolution this opened up an awesome prospect.
 If agents of evolution could communicate more rapidly through creatures' dreaming, perhaps dreaming could be made a substrate for the more rapid evolution of the process of evolution itself.
 In time, perhaps the process of evolution would migrate to this new substrate.

-In step four of Charlie's plan, technology led us to advances in public health and medicine that within the past century have doubled our life expectancy.
+Finally, technology led us to advances in public health and medicine that within the past century have doubled our life expectancy.
 A child born today can look forward to an almost certain three-score years and ten.
 We have removed ourselves almost entirely from predation.
 Instead our thoughts evolve in our place.
 We have become agents of the evolution of our thoughts.

 This story as an account of evolution